internetofvoice/vsms-skeleton/README.md

 ### Assets
-Place your frontend files (CSS, JavaScript, images, ...) here as this directory is web-accessible – in contrary to the `app/` directory, which is forbidden.
-You may need this for styling HTML output.
-You'll find a copy of [Bootstrap](http://getbootstrap.com/) here, which is used to generate a neat login page for Amazon's account linking feature.
+Place your frontend files (CSS, JavaScript, images, ...) here as this directory is web-accessible – in contrary to the `/app` directory, which is forbidden.
+You'll find a copy of the [Bootstrap Library](http://getbootstrap.com/) here, which is used to generate a responsive login page for Amazon's account linking feature.

 ## Setup
 ### Server
 - Setup an SSL-enabled web server / virtual host with PHP (5.6.0 or newer)
-- A secure tunneling service like https://ngrok.com might be useful to expose your machine to an HTTPS accessible URL.
+- A secure tunneling service like https://ngrok.com might be useful to expose your machine to an HTTPS accessible URL
 - Install VSMS as described in the "Installation" section above

 ### Environments